Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor 7/2021

 Treatment for early stage breast cancer (ESBC) includes surgery, radiation, and/or systemic therapy with chemotherapy, immunotherapy or precision cancer medicines.
 The specific type and sequence of treatment for each person is individualized and is based on the stage of the cancer and its genomic profile.

 Radiation therapy uses high energy x-rays to kill cancer cells that remain in the breast or surrounding lymph nodes after surgery and cause breast cancer to relapse locally in the breast, surrounding chest wall, or axilla.
 Radiation therapy is almost always utilized as part of the overall breast-conserving strategy because radiation decreases the risk of local cancer recurrence and improves survival.

 Standard radiation therapy is typically delivered to the whole breast from a machine outside the body (external beam radiation therapy) on a daily basis for 5-7 weeks.
 Radiation may also be delivered “internally” using radioactive substances placed in needles, seeds, or thin tubes directly into or near the cancer; this method often requires less time.
-Doctors are increasingly using other methods to deliver radiation over shorter time intervals to reduce the inconvenience of treatment and its side effects.
-(2-6)
+Doctors are evaluating other methods to deliver radiation over shorter time intervals to reduce the inconvenience of treatment and its side effects.2-6

 Ductal Carcinoma In Situ (DCIS)

 Patients with DCIS treated with mastectomy do not need treatment with radiation therapy.
 Radiation therapy after a lumpectomy however decreases the risk of cancer recurrence.
 In one clinical study, 818 women with DCIS and negative surgical margins were treated with breast radiation or no further therapy after a lumpectomy.
 Eight years following treatment, the recurrence of invasive cancer was 3.9% for patients treated with radiation therapy and 13.4% for patients not treated with radiation therapy.